1920 Facts, Fun Trivia and History

 The first US postage stamps printed without the words “United States” or US.

 Johnson & Johnson employee Earle Dickson used tape and cotton gauze to make a bandage for his wife.
 He told his bosses about it, they made him a VP, and they named it the ‘Band-Aid.’
 It worked out well for all concerned.

 By early 1920, every state west of the Mississippi River allowed women to vote.
-On August 18, 1920, the Tennessee House of Representatives voted in favor of, therefore ratifying, the 19th amendment by a vote of 50-49.
+On August 18, 1920, the Tennessee House of Representatives voted to ratify the 19th Amendment by a vote of 50-49.